vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ### Your app and environment

-- Nano application source code (GitHub repository link)
+- Nano App source code (GitHub repository)
-- Either a companion app working on Windows/MacOS/Linux...
+- Either a companion wallet working on Windows/MacOS/Linux...
 - ...Or link to a CLI repository

-### Documentation and support (Keep together?)
+### Documentation

 - Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-maintenance-requirements))
     - The doc must include the link to the published tutorial hosted on third party website

-- Link to customer support (Discord, Telegram, etc)
+### Support

+- Main support contact (mail address, Slack/Reddit/Telegram/Discord communities)

-### Your app specifications(?)
+### Your app specifications

+- Adobe Illustrator templates filled with your two icons (see [Design Guidelines](../design-requirements))
 - UI Flow of how your application works
-- Adobe Illustrator templates filled with your two icons (see [Design Guidelines](../design-requirements))
 - Video of your application running on the Ledger device
     -   Verify public address on the Ledger device
     -   Display transaction information before allowing signature